Daniel Cormier: Personal life

 Cormier and a former girlfriend had one daughter who died in a car accident on June 14, 2003.
-He was also previously married to a woman named Robin.
+He was previously married to a woman named Robin.

 On February 16, 2011, he and his then-fiancée Salina Deleon had a son, Daniel Jr. Daniel Jr. trains in amateur wrestling at AKA, where Cormier is the assistant coach.
 On March 4, 2012, Cormier and his fiancée had a daughter.
 In June 2017, Cormier and Deleon were married.

 Cormier is a dedicated fan of the New Orleans Saints and professional wrestling.